-After 25 years working in the ecommerce space, I understand the clear connection between brand awareness and overall business success.
-I spent my entire career in performance marketing and know there’s ample opportunity for performance marketers to move more products and earn more revenue.
-And online brand building is the way to do it.
+There's a clear connection between brand awareness and overall business success and there’s also ample opportunity for performance marketers to move more products and earn more revenue.
+Online brand building is the way to do it.

-It’s no secret we performance marketers feel pressure to quickly surpass revenue goals, much like winning a sprint instead of a marathon.
+It’s no secret direct response advertisers feel pressure to quickly surpass revenue goals, much like winning a sprint instead of a marathon.
 But creating an emotional connection with customers through branding can be extremely beneficial, both right now and in the future.
 In fact, customers who form an emotional attachment to a brand are 52% more valuable than those who are just highly satisfied, according to a Harvard Business Review article.

-Look at these five lessons I’ve learned from working with hundreds of online companies and see how to build a more powerful online brand — setting your operation up for long-term success.
+Look at these five lessons on how to build a more powerful online brand — setting your operation up for long-term success.

 Use market research to understand if your customers know and support your company’s values, as well as if your company is optimally positioned in the industry.